anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

 logging layer, which allows data collection and consumption for better use and understanding of data. **Fluentd** is a CNCF graduated project.

+**Functest:** An open-source project part of Anuket LFN project.
+It addresses functional testing with a collection of state-of-the-art virtual infrastructure test suites, including automatic VNF testing.

 **Hardware resources:** Compute/Storage/Network hardware resources on which the cloud infrastructure platform software, virtual machines and containers run on.